About Travis @tcd004

-Travis Daub is Creative Director at PBS NewsHour where he manages the incredible digital content team and oversees the integration of online and on-air content.
-With nearly 20 years of experience in online publishing, Travis has been honored to work alongside talented colleagues at the PBS NewsHour, Foreign Policy magazine and the Des Moines Register—earning three National Magazine Awards and an Emmy nomination along the way.
+Travis Daub is Digital Director at PBS NewsHour where he manages the incredible digital content team and oversees the integration of online and on-air content.
+With 20 years of experience in online publishing, Travis has been honored to work alongside talented colleagues at the PBS NewsHour, Foreign Policy magazine and the Des Moines Register.

-Travis’s Most Recent Stories
+Travis’s Recent Stories

 Segment Oct 18October 18, 2019 – PBS NewsHour West full episode

 Friday on the NewsHour, the battleground in northeastern Syria appears to be quieting, as a Turkish operation there pauses to allow Kurdish fighters to leave.
 Also: Violence in the Mexican state of Sinaloa, more questions about Boeing’s handling of the…

 Politics Feb 27Read Michael Cohen’s full prepared testimony on Trump’s Russia plans, WikiLeaks email dump

 Michael Cohen plans to tell lawmakers that Donald Trump often asked during the 2016 campaign about negotiations with Russia over a planned Moscow Tower project and what the then presidential candidate knew about the WikiLeaks email dump that targeted the…